 Try one or all five of the best places to enjoy afternoon tea in Edinburgh!

-The best afternoon tea in Edinburgh for a traditional afternoon tea at an affordable price
+The best afternoon tea in Edinburgh for a traditional experience at an affordable price

 The Georgian Tea Room is the best afternoon tea in Edinburgh if you want a bit of old-world glam without the high price.
 The Dome is a gorgeous hotel that has perfectly balanced Georgian styled luxury while remaining cozy and welcoming.